-The changes to membership and Adult Confirmation at Church of the Cross are important to understand.
-Below are basically FAQs on Confirmed Membership.
+Membership and Adult Confirmation at Church of the Cross are important to understand.
+Below are FAQs on Confirmed Membership.

 Who is a member of Church of the Cross?